KvGeijer/zote/ideas.md

 # Improvement ideas for Zote

+* Add real iterators (generators) to the language.
+  * Can then make slices more generic
+  * Can make infinite iterators such as "1:".
+Or?
+Is this actually just bad as it becomes quite an open expression.
+  * Can then add _yield_ as a keyword to create generators.
+  * Can create lazy maps (Maybe all map operations on iterators are lazy while ones on collections are not?)

 * Tighten up grammar to improve inconsistencies such as "if true [1]", as that will seem as an indexing into true

 * Add different error types